 First we print a query requesting the user's name.
 Then we read the

-user's name using the System.in.read()
+user's name using the System.in.read() method.
+This method

 takes a byte array as an argument, and places whatever the user types in